What’s holding you back from learning new skills that will improve your career?

 - Will your work offer flex time or comp time for your education?

 - Can you estimate how much study time you’ll need for a course?
 If you do that, you can block out time for it in your schedule and try to make it fit.
-For example, Practicum programs are designed to take 20 hours per week as you build a portfolio while teaching you to be a data analyst, data scientist, or web developer.
+For example, Practicum programs are designed to take 20 hours per week as you build a portfolio while teaching you to be a data analyst, data scientist, or software engineer.

 If you’re concerned about money, look for some money-saving opportunities.